Politics of Costa Rica: Recent history

 When Óscar Arias returned to office, the political debate shifted to the ratification of the Central American Free Trade Agreement (CAFTA).
 Main supporters of the approval included the President's PLN, which established a coalition with PUSC and ML in Congress to approve the implementation laws in Congress, as well as different business chambers.
 The main opposition to CAFTA came from PAC, labor unions, environmental organizations and public universities.
 In April 2007, former PLN Presidential candidate and CAFTA opponent José Miguel Corrales Bolaños won a legal battle at the Supreme Electoral Tribunal, which authorized him to gather over 100,000 signatures to send CAFTA to a referendum and let the people decide the fate of the controversial agreement.
 As the February 28, 2008 deadline to approve or reject CAFTA loomed, Arias decided to call for the referendum himself, and it took take place on October 7, 2007.
 CAFTA was approved with 51.5% of voters supporting it, although the election faced criticism due to international, including US, involvement.

 The Costa Rican general election, 2010 was won by Laura Chinchilla of centrist National Liberation Party, who had been vice-president in the previous Arias administration.
 In May 2010, she was sworn in as the first female President of Costa Rica.

 In 2014, Luis Guillermo Solís, PAC's presidential candidate campaigning on a platform of economic reform and anti-corruption, surprised political observers by winning 30.95% of votes in the first round, while PLN candidate Johnny Araya gained the second most votes with 29.95%.
 Broad Front's José María Villalta Florez-Estrada won 17% of the votes.
-Soon thereafter, Araya announced that he would cease campaigning, making Solís the favorite.
-Elections were still be held on April 6, 2014, as required by election law, and Solís won with 77.81% of the votes.
+On March 6, 2014, Araya announced that he would abandon his presidential campaign after polls showed him far behind Luis Guillermo Solís.
+Elections were held on April 6, 2014, as required by election law, and Solís won with 77.81% of the votes.
 According to the BBC, the success of Solís and Villalta is another example of anti-neoliberal politics in Latin America.

 In April 2018, Carlos Alvarado won the presidential election.
 He became the new President of Costa Rica, succeeding President Guillermo Solís.
 Both Solis and Alvarado represented centre-left Citizens' Action Party.